Arctostaphylos uva-ursi 'Massachusetts' Common Bearberry

 Common Bearberry Arctostaphylos uva-ursi 'Massachusetts'

 Common Bearberry is an evergreen groundcover that is suited to sandy or other well-drained soils with an acidic pH.
 It can be a marvelous solution for a difficult site since it grows where few other plants are happy.
-Artostaphyllos is lovely draped over the edge of a wall or large rock.
-Its small green leaves have silver grey backs and often appear to be edged in silver.
+Arctostaphylos is lovely draped over the edge of a wall or large rock.
+Its small green leaves have silver-grey backs and often appear to be edged in silver.
 'Massachusetts' flowers and fruits abundantly and is a disease-resistant selection with smaller leaves than the species.
 Introduced by West Coast Growers, seed for this selection originated in Massachusetts.

 Beautiful groundcover for difficult site

 Host plant for a variety of butterflies

 An evergreen with three-season interest

 Native to Europe, Asia and North America, in the US it is found in rocky or sandy soils in Northern and Western states.

 The specific epithet of uva-ursi means bear's grape in reference to the fact that bears like to eat the fruits of this species.

 Arctostaphylos uva ursi grows best in sandy or other well-drained soils that are acidic.
 Full sun or very slight shade is the best exposure.
 Bearberry prefers low fertility, so do not fertilize.
 Choose your site well because it does not like to be transplanted.